Mandarin Oriental Tokyo

 A foodies paradise with a choice of casual and fine dining restaurants with up to 2 Michelin stars.
 If you prefer a more laid back dining experience, there are local restaurants in the basement that offer amazing sushi and noodles.

-Although there is no pool, the fitness centre is expansive with amazing views.
+Although there is no pool, the fitness center is expansive with amazing views.

 Sophie Wynn-Williams (Staff)